On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

 \subsection{Working on the Core of $H_{n,p,k}$: the Cloning Model}

-Recall that the core of a hypergraph is its maximum subgraph that has minimum degree (at least)~$2$.
-At this point we introduce the main tool for our analysis.
+Recall that the core of a hypergraph is the unique maximum subgraph that has minimum degree (at least)~two.
+Note that studying properties of the core of a random hypergraph directly is a very difficult task, since the restriction on the minimum degree introduces several dependencies among the edges.
+At this point we introduce the main tool for our analysis, which provides an accurate description of the core of random hypergraphs.
 The \emph{cloning model} with parameters $(N, D, k)$, where $N\geq 1$ and $D\geq 0$ are random variables taking integral values, is defined as follows.
 We generate a graph in three stages. \begin{enumerate} \item[1.]
 We expose the value of $N$. \item[2.]
 We expose the degrees $\mathbf{d} = (d_1, \dots, d_{N})$, where the $d_i$'s are independent identically distributed as $D$. \item[3.]
 For each $1 \le v \le N$ we generate~$d_v$ copies, which we call {\em $v$-clones} or simply {\em clones}.
 Then we choose uniformly at random a matching from all perfect~$k$-matchings on the set of all clones.
 Note that such a matching may not exist -- in this case we choose a random matching that leaves less than $k$ clones unmatched.
 Finally, we construct the graph $H_{\mathbf{d}, k}$ by contracting the clones to vertices, i.e., by projecting the clones of $v$ onto $v$ itself for every $1 \le v \le N$. \end{enumerate} Note that the last stage in the above procedure is equivalent to the \emph{configuration model} $H_{\mathbf{d}, k}$ for random hypergraphs with degree sequence~$\mathbf{d}= (d_1, \dots, d_n)$.
 In other words, $H_{\mathbf{d}, k}$ is a random multigraph where the $i$th vertex has degree $d_i$. ~\\

-One special instantiation of the cloning model is the so-called \emph{Poisson cloning model}~$\widetilde{H}_{n,p,k}$ for~$k$-graphs with~$n$ vertices and parameter~$p \in [0,1]$, which was introduced by Kim~\cite{ar:k06}.
-There, we choose $N = n$ with probability 1, and the distribution $D$ is the Poisson distribution with parameter~$\lambda := p {n-1 \choose k-1}$.
-Note that here $D$ is essentially the vertex degree distribution in the binomial random graph $H_{n,p,k}$, so we would expect that the two models behave similarly.
-The following statement confirms this, and is implied by Theorem~1.1 in~\cite{ar:k06}. \begin{theorem} Let $k \ge 2$ and suppose that $p = \Theta(n^{-k+1})$.
-Then there is a $C>0$ such that for any property $\mathcal P$ of $k$-graphs
+We will consider a special case of the above model.
+The so-called \emph{Poisson cloning model}~$\widetilde{H}_{n,p,k}$ for~$k$-graphs with~$n$ vertices and parameter~$p \in [0,1]$, which was introduced by Kim~\cite{ar:k06}.
+There, we choose~$N = n$ with probability 1, and the distribution~$D$ is the Poisson distribution with parameter~$\lambda := p {n-1 \choose k-1}$.
+Note that here~$D$ is essentially the vertex degree distribution in the binomial random graph~$H_{n,p,k}$, so we would expect that the two models behave similarly.
+The following statement confirms this, and is implied by Theorem~1.1 in~\cite{ar:k06}. \begin{theorem} Let~$k \ge 2$ and suppose that~$p = \Theta(n^{-k+1})$.
+Then there is a~$C>0$ such that for any property~$\mathcal P$ of~$k$-graphs